Evgenii-Barannik/Kuvio-model/docs/Basic.md

 1. Determine the timescales required for model stabilization.
 2. Determine where tile-membership decision-making allows for final results to significantly diverge.
 3. Observe whether tile behaviour difference from the reservoir or tile-membership considering decision-making has more influence.
+4. Determine required difference in behaviour to make tile more successful than reservoir with basic 2-game, 1-game, and declinable 2-game
+5. Determine where 2-game and diclinable 2-game diverge

 Later, we would introduce more complex decision-making, tile memory in addition to the reputation system, tile memberships, tile memory modification rules, and much more.
 But this is the basic stuff that we should start with.